truher/all25/lib/src/main/java/org/team100/lib/targeting/INTERCEPT.md

 There are three possible solutions:

-* two solutions: target can be reached on approach, or later while receding
+* two solutions: target can be reached on approach, or later while receding.
+One of the solutions may be negative, which means it is too late to achieve the approach solution.
-* one solution: target can just barely be reached
+* one solution: target can just barely be reached.
-* no solution: target is moving away faster than the projectile can catch it
+* no solution: target is moving away faster than the projectile can catch it.